agmangas/wotemu/README.md

 | `conf`   | `wotemu.config.EnvConfig`   | Environment configuration that is currently active.          |
 | `loop`   | `asyncio.AbstractEventLoop` | Loop that is running the application.                        |

+The `path` parameter of a `NodeApp` instance should point to such an application.
+There are three distinct options when setting the value of `path`:

+* Using a WoTemu built-in application (e.g. `BuiltinApps.READER`).
+* Using a remote HTTP URL.
-> Applications can be defined in one of three ways: using a WoTemu built-in application, with a remote HTTP URL, or with an absolute local file path.
-The most versatile option is to load the applications from the filesystem of a custom Docker image based on `agmangas/wotemu`.
+* Using a local file path.
+Loading applications from the filesystem of a custom Docker image based on `agmangas/wotemu` is arguably the **most versatile option**.

 ### Deploy the Docker stack

+A Compose file that fully describes the emulation experiment can be automatically created from a topology file using the `wotemu compose` CLI command:

 ```
 wotemu compose --path ./examples/quickstart.py
 ```

+This stack may then be deployed to a Docker Swarm cluster in the usual fashion:

 ```
 docker stack deploy -c ./examples/quickstart.yml quickstart